akostrik/stage_telegram_python/README.md

 node server2/backend/server2.js
 ```
 ## User interface (vue.js)
-After having installed and configured all noted above, go to [here](http://localhost:5173/) to enjoy the service
+After having installed and configured all noted above, [enjoy the service](http://localhost:5173/)
 ## The limits of the application
 - only for Linux
 - MongoDB free size is limited to ...
 Mg